danishiqbal-11/Dbms/README.md

 # Dbms
 online airline reservation system
 We are preparing a web app similiar to yatra.com,goibibo but only for the airline reservation.
-We have to using html,css and javascipt for frontend and php for backend.
+We have to use html,css and javascipt for frontend and php for backend.